rusenaite/EmployeesApi/README.md

 5. In this folder, open preferred terminal (bash, cmd, PowerShell, etc.)
 4. Run `docker-compose up`
 5. Wait until `employeeapi` container appears and starts up
-6. In your browser, navigate to `http://localhost:5000/swagger/index.html`
+6. For UI, in your browser, navigate to `http://localhost:5000/swagger/index.html`.
+Endpoints are listed below.
 7. With Swagger UI, you should see Employee API

 ## Demo